Tigers vs. Yankees Player Props Betting Odds

 MLB Props Today: New York Yankees

-- Gerrit Cole (11-4) will take the mound for the Yankees, his 28th start of the season.
+- Clarke Schmidt (8-8) will take the mound for the Yankees, his 27th start of the season.

-- In 27 starts this season, he's earned a quality start in 19 of them.
+- In 26 starts this season, he's earned a quality start in four of them.

-- Cole has 25 starts of five or more innings this season in 27 chances.
-He averages 6.2 innings per outing.
+- Schmidt has pitched five or more innings in two straight games and will look to extend that streak.

-- He has finished five appearances without allowing an earned run in 27 chances this season.
+- He has five appearances with no earned runs allowed in 27 chances this season.

 |Opponent